meyerpolancoEDU/algs-lab-1/README.md

 ANSWER: Yes, my results generally match the theory.
 As n grows larger and larger, the runtime of the linear function grows massively while the binary function grows at a much slower rate.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
-  + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**
+  + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search?
+  ANSWER: The worst case complexity will be $O(kn)$
-  + For binary search? **TODO: your answer goes here**
+  + For binary search?
+  ANSWER: The worst case complexity will be $O(n^2 + klog_2(n))
-  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?
+  ANSWER: It becomes generally more efficient to sort and use binary search when k>n.